 I’ve had more than my fair share of running into strange people on my commute to and from school that I’ve developed the habit of racing past everyone and ignoring any shouts that nag at my back.
 If it’s not the homeless panhandler asking for change, it’s the mentally unstable psychopath babbling about the woes of the government.
-I always blared my headphones or immersed myself in a book each time I stepped foot in a bus to avoid most of these bothersome people.
+I always blared my headphones or immersed myself in a book each time I stepped foot on a bus to avoid most of these bothersome people.
+But then I experienced a moment of warmth on the 550.

 One rainy Monday afternoon, it was the same routine.
 Wait at the bus stop in Westlake Center for the perpetually late 550, step on as it screeches to a halt, sit, and stare out the window until I got to the sane(er) turf of Bellevue.
 As with anyone else, I try to leave my belongings in the seat next to me so that I can have a chance at having the seat to myself.